Installing Beancount

 sudo python3 setup.py develop

 Warning: This modifies a .pth file in your Python installation to point to the path to your clone.
 You may or may not want this.
-I don't do this myself; the way I work with it is the "old school" way; I just build it locally and modify my shell's environment to find its libraries.
-You build it like this:
+I don't do this myself; the way I work is by compiling locally and setting up my shell's environment to find its libraries.
+You can do it like this:

 export PATH=$PATH:/path/to/beancount/bin